raspberrypilearning/active-assistant/en/step_3.md

 ### Add in some Logic

-Earlier, you added some code to **start** the activity.
+Earlier, you added some code to let the user **start** the activity.
 You need to make sure you use the `started`{:class='microbitvariables'} variable to control when the activity is running.

 --- task ---